mldlproject/2022-iAMP-DL/README.md

 ![alt text](https://github.com/mldlproject/2021-iANP-EC/blob/main/iANP-EC_abs.svg)

 ## Motivation
-Cancer is one of the most deadly diseases that annually kill millions of people worldwide.
-The investigation on anticancer medicines has never ceased to seek better and more adaptive ones with fewer side effects.
-Besides chemically synthetic anticancer drugs, natural products are scientifically proved as a highly potential alternative source for anticancer drug discovery.
-Along with experimental approaches to find anticancer drug candidates, computational approaches have been developed to virtually screen for potential anticancer compounds.
-Most of current computational approaches, however, focus on anticancer activity of peptides only.
-In this study, we construct an ensemble computational framework called iANP-EC using machine learning approaches incorporated with evolutionary computing.
+Short-length AMPs have been demonstrated to have intensified antimicrobial activities toward wider spectrums of microbes.
+Therefore, exploration of novel and promising short AMPs is highly essential in developing various types of antimicrobial drugs or treatments.
-Four learning algorithms (k-NN, SVM, RF, and XGB) are used incorporated with four molecular representation schemes to build a set of classifiers, among which the top-four best-performing classifiers are selected to form an ensemble classifier.
-The proposed ensemble model uses a set of weights that are tuned with respect to the ROC-AUC measure using Particle Swarm Optimization.
-The number of curated chemical data used is 1011 samples collected from the NPACT and CancerHSP databases.
+Besides, experimental approaches, several computational approaches have been developed to improve screening efficiency.
+Although these existing computational methods achieved satisfactory performance, there is a large room for model improvement.
+In this study, we proposed iAMP-DL, a prediction framework for identifying short AMPs.
+The model was constructed using long short-term memory incorporated with convolutional neural networks.
+To fairly assess the model performance, we compare our models with the existing state-of-the-art methods.

 ## Results
-The results show that iANP-EC is a stable, robust, and effective framework which achieves a ROC-AUC of 0.8812 and a PR-AUC of 0.8446.
-The comparative analysis of molecular substructures between natural anticarcinogen and non-anticarcinogen partially unveil several key substructures that have essential impacts on acting as anticancer agents.
+The comparative analysis's results confirmed iAMP-DL's performance outperformed all existing state-of-the-art methods.
+Furthermore, the experiments were repeated ten times to observe the variation in the prediction efficiency of our proposed method.
+The results demonstrated that the iAMP-DL is an effective, robust, and stable framework that can be used to detect promising short-AMP.

 ## Availability and implementation